jgscott/ECO395M/exercises/exercises01.md

       filter(hr==8)
     ```

-Your write-up should include each plot, together with an informative caption below the plot.
+Your write-up should include each plot, together with an informative annotation/caption below the plot.
 Your caption should clearly explain the plot itself (e.g. what the axes are and what the panels show).
 The caption should also contain a one-sentence _take-home lesson_ of what we have learned about ridership patterns from the plot.

-## 2) Data visualization: flights at ABIA
+## 3) Data visualization: flights at ABIA

-This problem continues the themes of data exploration and data visualization using `ggplot2` and the `tidyverse`, but is more open-ended.
+This problem continues the themes of data exploration and data visualization using `ggplot2` and the `tidyverse`, but is entirely open-ended.

 Consider the data in [ABIA.csv](../data/ABIA.csv), which contains information on every commercial flight in 2008 that either departed from or landed at Austin-Bergstrom Interational Airport.
 The variable codebook is as follows: